Legalization of the G-F Bugle

 This narrative would not have been possible were it not for the unselfish efforts of many people.
 Primarily, the author would like to thank bugle aficionado Jack T. Carter for his willingness to share knowledge and resources during the months it took to compile this information.
 Special thanks are also extended to Randy Rach for all his efforts in fact checking and providing access to his vast archive.

-Others who were crucial in the compilation of this chapter include: Margaret Downey Banks of the Shrine to Music, the Belleville Black Knights Institute of Drum Corps Technology, Michael Boo, the National Boy Scout Museum, The Boy Scouts of America, Ron DaSilva, Don Daber, Ralph T. Dudgeon, Tony Ferrero, Anthony Gero, Robert M. Hazen, Adolph Herseth, Scott Hirsch, Historic Brass Society, Zigmant Kanstul, LeBlanc Corporation, William F. Ludwig, Jr., John McCardle, Fred Mowbray, Claire Murphy Newbold, Murray State University, Paducah Community College, Paducah Public Library, Tom Peashey, Dave Peterson, Michael Petrone, Steve Powers, Harry Roach, Chris Smith, Stuart Stack, Franz X. Streitwieser, Brian Tolzmann, Transylvania University, Steve Vickers, Wallingford Public Library, Charles Wetzell, May Wooding.
+Others who were crucial in the compilation of this chapter include: Margaret Downey Banks of the Shrine to Music, the Belleville Black Knights Institute of Drum Corps Technology, Scott Birdsall, Michael Boo, the National Boy Scout Museum, The Boy Scouts of America, Ron DaSilva, Don Daber, Ralph T. Dudgeon, Tony Ferrero, Anthony Gero, Robert M. Hazen, Adolph Herseth, Scott Hirsch, Historic Brass Society, Zigmant Kanstul, LeBlanc Corporation, William F. Ludwig, Jr., John McCardle, Fred Mowbray, Claire Murphy Newbold, Murray State University, Paducah Community College, Paducah Public Library, Tom Peashey, Dave Peterson, Michael Petrone, Steve Powers, Harry Roach, Chris Smith, Stuart Stack, Franz X. Streitwieser, Brian Tolzmann, Transylvania University, Steve Vickers, Wallingford Public Library, Charles Wetzell, May Wooding.